John94php/Pracownicy/README.md

 # Pracownicy
-Application in Java where you can add, list or edit your employees.
+Application in Java where you can add, list or edit or delete your employees.
 <b>Status - in progress</b>